Helpful Tips For Elderly Care!

 - Post emergency contacts, phone numbers, and addresses on the refrigerator.

-- Check expiration dates on medication and foods.
-Dispose of all medications and food properly that are no longer good or needed.
+- Check expiration dates on medications and foods.
+Properly dispose of all expired medications and food that are no longer good or needed.

-- Understand the older person by getting to know them and asking questions about their life.
-Reminisce about their past.
+- Understand the older person by getting to know them, asking questions about their life, and reminiscing about their past.

-- Be aware that they have their habits and familiar ways and work around their needs.
+- Be aware that they have their habits and familiar ways and working around their needs.

 - Have a flashlight by the bed in case of emergency.